PepVal/snap-picture-react-example/README.md

 # snap-picture-react-example
-A little example a React app with React Router and Pixabay API
+A little example a React app with React Router, Axios and Pixabay API

 #### Install dependencies

 `npm install`

-#### Run Snap Shot from the root directory.
+#### Run from the root directory.

 `npm start`